konfig-dev/splitit-web-sdks/go/docs/InstallmentPlanCreateRequest.md

 ### NewInstallmentPlanCreateRequest

-`func NewInstallmentPlanCreateRequest(autoCapture bool, attempt3dSecure bool, attemptAuthorize bool, termsAndConditionsAccepted bool, ) *InstallmentPlanCreateRequest`
+`func NewInstallmentPlanCreateRequest(autoCapture bool, termsAndConditionsAccepted bool, ) *InstallmentPlanCreateRequest`

 NewInstallmentPlanCreateRequest instantiates a new InstallmentPlanCreateRequest object This constructor will assign default values to properties that have it defined,